 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2023.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to increase revenues by \$30,677 and increase appropriations by \$16,974.

-HIGHLAND MEADOWS COMMUNITY DEVELOPMENT DISTRICT CITY OF DAVENPORT, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2023 UNAUDITED
+HIGHLAND MEADOWS COMMUNITY DEVELOPMENT DISTRICT CITY OF DAVENPORT, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

 Element Comments

 Number of District employees compensated in the last pay period of the District's fiscal year being reported.
 0

 Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
 0

 Employee compensation Not applicable

-Independent contractor compensation \$0.00
+Independent contractor compensation \$0

 Construction projects to begin on or after October 1; (>\$65K) Not applicable

 Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund

 Ad Valorem taxes; Not applicable

 Non ad valorem special assessments;

-Special assessment rate Operations and maintenance - \$1,057.59
+Special assessment rate Operations and maintenance - \$1,269.64

-Debt service - \$246.17
+Debt service - \$975.00

-Special assessments collected \$290,289.00
+Special assessments collected \$292,000

 Outstanding Bonds:

-Series 2006, due May 1, 2036 see Note 6 for details
+Series 2006, due May 1, 2036 \$740,000